Structuring Business Ownership Transfers

 In this type of transfer, the business owner leases the business for a set period.
 This is beneficial to the buyer as it reduces the risk of a bad fit.
 This option gives the lessee the ability to simply walk away and give control back to the owner if things go downhill.
 And for the lessor, it provides steady income and allows them to retain a portion of the business assets.

-There are many ways to structure a business ownership transfer.
-Whether you plan on selling or transferring ownership in a business to another party, you will need a business lawyer, valuation expert, and financial advisor.
+There are many ways to structure business ownership transfers.
+Whether you plan on selling or transferring business ownership to another party, you will need a business lawyer, valuation expert, and financial advisor.
 The above individuals can help you in the process to draft contracts and review buy/sell agreements.
 Most transfers of ownership require a business valuation and a written agreement.
 The details of the transactions should always be clear between both parties.

 Structuring a business transfer in the right way can help smooth the transition and be beneficial to both parties.
 Peak Business Valuation, a business appraiser in Utah, provides business valuations to assist in the ownership transfer process.
 With an experienced and trusted team, we are here to answer any questions you have.
 Schedule your free consultation today.